LiquifiedSteel/One_Wacky_Week-EDA_Solo_Project/README.md

 The Login page is another of the four pages accessible without needing an account
 - The user logs into their already made account here
 - The user can switch to the registration page to create a new account
+- Upon login the user is taken to the user page

 ![screenshot of the home page](./public/wireframes/login.png)